NozhaF/RandomWalk/README.md

 # RandomWalk
-A visualization of 1-dimensional random walk
+A visualization of a 1-dimensional random walk